Prayer To Saint Maximilian Kolbe

 In August 1942, Kolbe was transferred from Auschwitz concentration camp to Mauthausen concentration camp due to health complications arising from his imprisonment and torture at Auschwitz.
 While at Mauthausen concentration camp, Kolbe contracted typh

-READ: Rosary Prayer For Dummies
+READ: Catholic Prayer For Veterans

 Today, people all over the world continue to pray to Saint Maximilian Kol